 HUG is led by and centers economically poor people and people of color in our work and leadership.
 We are an anti-racist, anti-oppression organization that is putting those principles into practice.
 This means that we walk it, more than talk it.

-HUG is fiscally sponsored by Tacoma Urban League.
+HUG is fiscally sponsored by Tacoma SEED.